-At $349, the HomePod is one of the most expensive smart speakers; only the $399 Google Home Max costs more.
+At $349, the HomePod was one of the most expensive smart speakers; only the $399 Google Home Max cost more.
 Right now, Sonos is running a deal where you can get two Sonos Ones (normally $199 each) for the price of one HomePod — a $50 discount.
-The Sonos One not only currently has Alexa built in, but it will be getting Google Assistant in the coming months, too.

 After listening to the HomePod, I have no doubt that Apple made an impressive-sounding smart speaker.
 Unfortunately for Apple, Google and Amazon have already set the bar for what a smart speaker can do, and in that respect, the HomePod falls far behind.
 It can't do things that are now table stakes, such as setting multiple timers and recognizing more than one voice.